-Russell Wilson: 'Seattle, We Got a Deal,' Reportedly Now NFL's Best-Paid Player
+Russell Wilson Confirms Seahawks Contract; Reportedly Breaks NFL Record

-Russell Wilson appeared to confirm he has agreed a new deal with the Seattle Seahawks that will reportedly see him become the highest-paid player in the NFL.
+Russell Wilson and the Seattle Seahawks reportedly agreed to a new contract that will see him become the NFL's highest-paid player.

+Adam Schefter of ESPN provided financial details, while Ian Rapoport of the NFL Network noted there is a no-trade stipulation inserted into the quarterback's deal:

 Wilson confirmed on his Twitter account that he is set to sign an extension with the Seahawks: